bci-innovation-labs/intro-to-back-end-lesson-6-RobertXuu/README.md

 ## Please submit answers in your own words

 1. What is a database?
 (2-3 sentances)
+Database is an organized collection of data that is typically stored and accessed electronically from a computer system.
+In the case of more complex databases, formal design and modeling techniques are often used to develop databases.

-2. Name three types of databases and give one sentance explaining each kind
+2. Name three types of databases and give one sentance explaining each kind Animal Heterotrophic organism composed of cells with autonomous activity vegetables Behavior-fixing living and self-supporting creatures Object  No life
 3. Given the following database table, write the result that the following SQL would return (Example http://sqlfiddle.com/#!17/f95cb/4/0)

 table: `vegetables`